Uprooting – Session 2

 (missed the last post?
 Read here first.)

-Now, at thirty years of age, with little in my bank account to spare after paying some of my father’s hospital bill down, I drew a large breath and let it linger as I stared at a red front door with a dainty, white-flowered wreath.
+Now, at thirty years of age, with a bit of grit and determination on my side, I drew a large breath and let it linger as I stared at a dainty, white-flowered wreath on the red front door in front of me.

 I glanced around the front yard of the Oasis Wellness Retreat Center.
 Not a weed in sight.
 A nice hearty layer of new red mulch protected the roots of a series of fluffy bushes manicured to precision.
 Pretty red petunias lined the mulch bed and not one single clover grew from the lush grass that stretched on for what seemed like ten city streets.
 The sun shone brightly in the deep blue spring sky and the wind tickled my face.